-The BOD sets the Company strategy and oversees the implementation of this strategy by reviewing periodic and adhoc reports prepared by the ED, the Compliance function, the Risk Management function, the Internal Audit function, the Actuarial function, the External Actuary and External Audit as appropriate.
+The BOD sets the Company strategy and oversees the implementation of this strategy by reviewing periodic and ad-hoc reports prepared by the ED, the Compliance function, the Risk Management function, the Internal Audit function, the Actuarial function, the External Actuarial Consultants and External Audit as appropriate.

-The BOD the ensures proper organisation of the Company, the implementation of a strong internal control system, the implementation of a strong enterprise risk management system and the definition and formalisation of suitable policies and procedures.
+The BOD ensures the proper organisation of the Company, the implementation of a strong internal control system, the implementation of a strong enterprise risk management system and the definition and formalisation of suitable policies and procedures.
 The BOD provides direction concerning the running of the business in line with the Company strategy and is responsible for ensuring that these directions are executed by the Company.